soheilsolhjoo/HDFT/README.md

 <br />0.1	200

 File "HD_runner.m" is a sample file for calling functions, and each has a detailed descrptoin on how it works.
-Among the controlling input arguments, ***CK*** is crucial, which should be decided by the user based on the temperature unit: *Celcius -> CK=1* and *Kelvin -> CK=0*.
+Among the controlling input arguments, ***CK*** is the first one for all the functions, which determines the temperature unit: *Celcius -> CK=1* and *Kelvin -> CK=0*.